alantly/friendly-invention/README.md

 Tools
-Link List/Array - general list of values - O(n)
-Stack - useful for keeping the most recent item - O(n) Queue - useful for keeping a line of items/oldest item - O(n)
-Heap - useful for min/max removes - O(log n)
-Binary Search Tree - good for storing numbered values in order - O(log n) Hash Table/Hash Set - good for constant access and unique values - O(1) Recursion - idea is to keep and edit original state as function input and return result at bottom.
-(Good for string manip and Binary Trees)
+Binary Search Tree - good for storing numbered values in order - O(log n) Hash Table/Hash Set - good for constant access and unique values - O(1)

 5 Algorithm Approaches
 Examplify - build small examples to see problem